 Baits

 You can find mole cricket baits at garden centers or online.
 Baits containing grains and toxins have been shown to be effective.
-Place the baits in the early evening, since mole crickets feed at night.
+Place the baits in late summer or early fall, as this is when mole crickets feed.
 Be mindful of the weather forecast because rainfall can wash away the bait or render it ineffective.
 Do not water your lawn for at least two days after setting mole cricket bait.
-Baits do well against adults in the spring and fall.

 Insecticides

 Insecticides come in granular and liquid form.
-They fall into three major categories—synthetic pyrethroids, neonicotinoids, and organophosphates.
-You might want to consider alternating the category type or use a product that contains two active ingredients, since mole crickets can develop a resistance to specific pesticides over time.
+They fall into several major categories, including synthetic pyrethroids, neonicotinoids, and organophosphates.
+You might want to consider alternating the category type or use a product that contains two active ingredients since mole crickets can develop a resistance to specific pesticides over time.
 Read the instructions carefully.
 Typically, you will need to water the lawn after applying one of these insecticides.
 These are normally applied in early summer to kill small nymphs.

 Applying insecticides can be hazardous.
 It might be best to leave this in the hands of a professional, especially since they require routine reapplication.